27 Warm & Wonderful Things to Do in Geneva in Winter

 The excellent Ethnography Museum was once awarded the European Museum of the Year!

-Located in the Jonction district, this museum is perfect for those who love the idea of learning about different parts of the world through significant artifacts from their cultures.
+Located in the Jonction district of Geneva, this museum is perfect for those who love the idea of learning about different parts of the world through significant artifacts from their cultures.

 The modern architectural style of the building is quite impressive, but its interior with thousands of displays and themes is even more so!

-If you plan to see a lot of museums, we suggest getting a Geneva Pass — it’ll save you a bundle on transportation, tours, and museum entrance costs.
+Tip: If you plan to see a lot of museums, I suggest getting a Geneva Pass — it’ll save you a bundle on transportation, tours, and museum entrance costs.

 See a concert at Victoria Hall.